 How much you use a chainsaw

 You will have to go through lot many saw chains, if you are going to use your chainsaw for heavy tasks throughout the year.
-Therefore it is better to buy a good quality chainsaw sharpener which helps you in sharpening the saw anytime and much number of times.
+Therefore it is better to buy a good quality chainsaw sharpener which helps you in sharpening the saw anytime and many numbers of times.
 Moreover, if you will be using the chainsaw a few times or for less easy tasks, you can invest in a cheaper and simpler option like a hand-held file or a Dremel tool which is cheaper but can still sharpen a saw chain.